ptts in action: transforming industries

 - Secure Voting Systems: ZKPs and other cryptographic methods are being researched for electronic voting systems to ensure verifiability and voter privacy.

-- Smart Cities: Collecting and analyzing data from urban sensors (e.g., traffic, energy usage) can be done more privately using PPTs, as explored in the context of The Impact of 5G on IoT.
+- Smart Cities: Collecting and analyzing data from urban sensors (e.g., traffic, energy usage) can be done more privately using PPTs in smart city implementations.

 These examples highlight just a fraction of the potential applications.
 As data generation continues to explode and privacy concerns grow, the adoption of PPTs will become increasingly crucial across all domains.
 The journey into these technologies continues as we explore Future Trends in Privacy-Preserving Tech.